 Meadley Dunphy SA, Prior KM, Frederickson ME.
 Variation in seed dispersal quality between native and invasive ants alters the spatial pattern of plant communities.
 Submitted.

 Prior KM, Palmer TM.
-2017.
+2018.
 Economy of scale: third partner strengthens a keystone ant-plant mutualism.
 Ecology.
-In press.
+Article

 Hulcr J, Black A, Prior KM, Chen C, Hou-Feng L. 2017.
 Studies of Ambrosia beetles (Coleoptera: Curculionidae) in their native ranges help predict invasion impact.
 Florida Entomologist 100:257-261.